Skip to main content

 )

-The metadata dict is stored as JSON on the run record and is queryable in the dashboard’s run filter.
-Use it for anything that does not fit the named fields (agent_name, task, model, codebase_id, org_id, project_id).
+The metadata dict is stored as JSON on the run record and is queryable from the dashboard’s run filter.
+Use it for any tag that doesn’t fit a named field.
 Values can be strings, numbers, or booleans.

-Both are multi-tenant scoping fields that appear on the run record in the dashboard.
+Both are multi-tenant scoping fields on the run record.

-• org_id identifies the organization (your customer or team).
-When you use a per-customer rb_live_* API key that is bound to a specific org, the ReasonBlocks API overrides this with the key’s authoritative org regardless of what you pass.
+• org_id identifies the organization.
+When you use a per-customer rb_live_* key bound to a specific org, the API overrides this with the key’s authoritative org regardless of what you pass.

-• project_id identifies a specific project or workload within the org.
-It is a finer-grained grouping that lets you filter runs by project in the dashboard — for example, separate your infra-review agent from your frontend-review agent within the same org.
+• project_id is a finer-grained grouping inside the org — separate infra-review from frontend-review agents within the same customer.